mnowlin/poli205/syllabus.md

 You are also required to download _R_ and _RStudio_ on your home computer and/or laptop.
 Both programs are open-source and available at no cost.
 In addition, both are available on the computers in the classroom.
 For more information and instructions for downloading _R_ and _RStudio_ go to the [R Help](http://matthewcnowlin.com/poli205/r.html) section of the course website.

+While not required, I strongly recommend the use of citation manager software such as [Zotero](https://www.zotero.org) or [Mendeley](https://www.mendeley.com).

 # Course Requirements and Grading